kubernetes-sigs/cluster-api-provider-azure/docs/book/src/topics/node-outbound-lb.md

   resourceGroup: cluster-natgw
   ```

-You can also define the Public IP name that should be used when creating the Public IP for the Nat Gateway.
+You can also define the Public IP name that should be used when creating the Public IP for the NAT gateway.
 If you don't specify it, CAPZ will automatically generate a name for it.